tekknolagi/tekknolagi.github.com/_posts/2025-08-24-linear-scan-lifetime-holes.md

 38: ret R16
 ```

-R12 is not used between position 28 and 34.
-For this reason, Wimmer's interval
+Virtual register R12 is not used between position 28 and 34.
+For this reason,
-building algorithm assigns it the interval `[[20, 28), [34, ...)]`.
-Note how
+Wimmer's interval building algorithm assigns it the interval `[[20, 28), [34,
-the interval has two disjoint ranges with space in the middle.
+...)]`.
+Note how the interval has two disjoint ranges with space in the middle.

 Our simplified interval building algorithm from last time gave us---in the same
 notation---the interval `[[20, ...)]` (well, `[[20, 36)]` in our modified